LazyAGI/LazyLLM/docs/en/Best Practice/rag.md

 * `embed`: Uses the specified model to perform text embedding.
 If you need to generate multiple embeddings for the text, you need to specify them in a dictionary, where the key identifies the name of the embedding and the value is the corresponding embedding model.
 * `manager`: Whether to use the UI interface, which will affect the internal processing logic of Document; the default is True.
 * `launcher`: The method of launching the service, which is used in cluster applications; it can be ignored for single-machine applications.
+* `store_conf`: Configure which storage backend and index backend to use.
+* `doc_fields`: Configure the fields and corresponding types that need to be stored and retrieved (currently only used by the Milvus backend).

+#### Node and NodeGroup

 A `Document` instance may be further subdivided into several sets of nodes with different granularities, known as `Node` sets (the `Node Group`), according to specified rules (referred to as `Transformer` in `LazyLLM`).
 These `Node`s not only contain the document content but also record which `Node` they were split from and which finer-grained `Node`s they themselves were split into.
 Users can create their own `Node Group` by using the `Document.create_node_group()` method.